-Artificial intelligence with technological innovations are beginning to find their ways into our day to day life.
+Artificial intelligence with technological innovations is beginning to find its way into our day-to-day life.
 Without our consciousness, such sophisticated technologies even entered into daily lives long back.
 Now, AI is significantly affecting how we live, work and entertain ourselves.
-Our lives have been significantly changed by machine learning and AI and its influence is likely to grow in coming years.
+Our lives have been significantly changed by machine learning and AI and its influence are likely to grow in coming years.
 In the following write-up, we mention areas where we are already addicted to personal assistance powered by AI and machine learning.

-(In our previous post Artificial Intelligence and how they are empowering Search for Mobile, Web Apps, we have already discussed that how machine learning and artificial intelligence along with Deep Learning is helping companies like Google forming better future for people.
-It’s deep learning that informs computer about data that help computer make decision about other data.)
+(In our previous post Artificial Intelligence and how they are empowering Search for Mobile, Web Apps, we have already discussed that how machine learning and artificial intelligence along with Deep Learning are helping companies like Google forming a better future for people.
+It’s deep learning that informs computer about data that help computer make a decision about other data.)

-Here are some of the examples where we are trying to illustrates how AI is transforming our daily lives
+Here are some of the examples where we are trying to illustrate how AI is transforming our daily lives

 You experience AI whenever you access your email accounts.
-Spam filters in your email inbox and Smart Email Categorization that you experience with Gmail are AI powered.
-There spam filters filter out messages with particular words like ‘online pharmacy’ that come from unknown sources.
+Spam filters in your email inbox and Smart Email Categorization that you experience with Gmail are AI-powered.
+These spam filters filter out messages with particular words like ‘online pharmacy’ that come from unknown sources.
 However, complicated cases like a user might consider daily ‘deals email’ as spam that might be a welcome sight in the inboxes of others.
-All such cases are looked into by Machine Learning and trasnfromed into AI allowing some Emails to be important for someone while it may be spam for others.
+All such cases are looked into by Machine Learning and transformed into AI allowing some Emails to be important for someone while they may be spam for others.
 By taking advantage of machine learning algorithms, Gmail successfully filters 99.9% of spam.

-Similar approach is applied to categorize emails into primary, social and promotional inboxes as well as labeling emails as important.
+A similar approach is applied to categorize emails into primary, social, and promotional inboxes as well as labeling emails as important.
 In 2015, Google also introduced a next-generation email interface that begins smart reply.
-With machine learning, system automatically suggest three different brief responses to answer the email.
+With machine learning, the system automatically suggests three different brief responses to answer the email.
 As of early 2016, 10% of mobile inbox user’s emails were sent via smart reply.

-Facebook, Printerest, Instagram and Snapchat are popular social networking platforms and are the biggest applicants of AI technology.
-Facebook uses Artificial Neural Networks and ML algorithms and recognize faces.
-Every user also experience a personalized news-feed where they get ads that are relevant to their personal interests.
-With AI initiative, Facebook claims to understand with near-human accuracy textual content of several thousand posts per second.
-Facebook serve deep-text in Facebook Messenger where it can detect intent like – ‘I need a ride’ and it allows a user to hail an Uber from within the app.
-Google also implemented such service in Google Map and now a user can jump to taxi booking app while searching route in Google Map.
+Facebook, Pinterest, Instagram, and Snapchat are popular social networking platforms and are the biggest applicants of AI technology.
+Facebook uses Artificial Neural Networks and ML algorithms and recognizes faces.
+Every user also experiences a personalized newsfeed where they get ads that are relevant to their personal interests.
+With the AI initiative, Facebook claims to understand with near-human accuracy the textual content of several thousand posts per second.
+Facebook serves deep-text in Facebook Messenger where it can detect intent like – ‘I need a ride’ and it allows a user to hail an Uber from within the app.
+Google also implemented such a service in Google Map and now a user can jump to taxi booking app while searching route in Google Map.

 An emoji-to-text translation (for instance, a laughing emoji could replace “lol”) on Instagram uses ML.
-Machine learning empower the app to identify the contextual meaning of emoji.
-This way Instagram auto-suggest emojis and emoji hastags.
+Machine learning empowers the app to identify the contextual meaning of emojis.
+This way Instagram auto-suggest emojis and emoji hashtags.
 Alike, Printerest can automatically identify objects in images and then recommend visually similar pins.
-Snapchat also facilitates users to add animated effects or digital masks which adjusts when their faces moves.
+Snapchat also facilitates users to add animated effects or digital masks which adjust when their faces move.
 The app introduced facial filters, called lenses in 2015.
-The technology uses machine learning to track movements in video.
+The technology uses machine learning to track movements in the video.

-Online retailers increases revenue tremendously while introducing AI and MI technology in their online stores.
-They personalized online shopping experience for a user by helping them find and buy products they are interested in.
-The online stores now can learn from past search patterns and make new search easy.
-E-commerce web applications sites even quickly return a wide list of the most relevant products as well as personalized recommendations on the home page, bottom of item pages and through email too.
+Online retailers increase revenue tremendously while introducing AI and MI technology in their online stores.
+The personalized online shopping experience for a user by helping them find and buy products they are interested in.
+The online stores now can learn from past search patterns and make new searches easy.
+E-commerce web applications sites even quickly return a wide list of the most relevant products as well as personalized recommendations on the home page, bottom of item pages, and through email too.
 Online retails do such things by using artificial neural networks that help them generate product recommendations.
 This helps companies increase product sales.

-Not only this, AI is also used for fraud prevention in online credit card transactions.
-In a press release announcing the rollout of its AI technology, online retailers leverages machine learning technology to increase approvals for genuine transactions and deliver overall better consumer shopping experience.
+Not only this but AI is also used for fraud prevention in online credit card transactions.
+In a press release announcing the rollout of its AI technology, online retailers leverage machine learning technology to increase approvals for genuine transactions and deliver an overall better consumer shopping experience.

-Mobile Apps and devices are everyone’s personal assistant and it’s AI which make it a smart companion to carry it for every moment.
-We all have made lot of fun from AI features i.e. voice-to-text in beginning where our device converts the audio, that we speak, into text.
-Nowadays, it is a relatively routine tasks and help many professionals save time.
+Mobile Apps and devices are everyone’s personal assistant and their AI makes it a smart companion to carry it for every moment.
+We all have made a lot of fun from AI features i.e. voice-to-text at the beginning where our device converts the audio, that we speak, into text.
+Nowadays, it is a relatively routine task and helps many professionals save time.
 Google uses artificial neural networks to power voice search.
-Now as voice-to-text technology is accurate enough to use for basic conversation, it is adopted widely as control interface for a new generation of smart personal assistants.
+Now as voice-to-text technology is accurate enough to use for basic conversation, it is adopted widely as a control interface for a new generation of smart personal assistants.

-With Siri and Google Now, we have simply experience phone assistants, but Amazon has worked upon the model and expanded it with the announcement of complimentary hardware and software components.
-Alexa that is empowered with AI technology accepts voice commands to create to-do list, order items online, set reminders and answer questions (Via internet searches).
-In addition to this, Echo smart speakers allow you to integrate Alexa into your living room and use voice commands to ask natural language questions, order pizza, play music, hail an uber, and integrate with smart home devices.
+With Siri and Google Now, we have simply experience phone assistants, but Amazon has worked upon the model and expanded it with the announcement of complementary hardware and software components.
+Alexa is empowered with AI technology accepts voice commands to create a to-do list, order items online, set reminders, and answer questions (Via internet searches).
+In addition to this, Echo smart speakers allow you to integrate Alexa into your living room and use voice commands to ask natural language questions, order pizza, play music, hail an Uber, and integrate with smart home devices.

 Google Maps even suggest the fastest routes to and from work through incorporating user-reported traffic incidents like construction and accidents.
-Beside this, Uber and other taxi apps can determine the price of your ride.
+Besides this, Uber and other taxi apps can determine the price of your ride.
 They also minimize the wait time once you hail a cab.
-Have you though that how do these services optimally match you with other passengers to minimize detours?
-Obviously it’s ML and Uber’s Head of Machine Learning Danny Lange confirmed Uber’s use of machine learning for ETAs for rides, estimated meal delivery times on UberEATS, computing optimal pickup locations, as well as for fraud detection.
+Have you thought that how do these services optimally match you with other passengers to minimize detours?
+Obviously, it’s ML and Uber’s Head of Machine Learning Danny Lange confirmed Uber’s use of machine learning for ETAs for rides, estimated meal delivery times on UberEATS, computing optimal pickup locations, as well as for fraud detection.

-How you enrich your life with AI assistant?
-Let us know via comment section below.
+How you enrich your life with an AI assistant?
+Let us know via the comment section below.